Layout Configuration Reference

 Raw Data

-Since 2.1.0, the written output is also being verified by checking against the input’s SHA256 sum, including any given offsets.
+Since 2.1.0, the written output is always being verified by checking against the input’s SHA1 sum, including any given offsets.
+The checksum is not being verified when --skip-checksum is given as a runtime argument.
+Note, that this checksum is independent from the input’s sha256sum option.

 input-offset (integer/string)